-This report examines the reporting practices of organizations in the International Integrated Reporting Council’s <IR> Business Network, based on report reviews produced over the past four years.
+This report examines the reporting practices of organisations in the International Integrated Reporting Council’s <IR> Business Network, based on report reviews produced over the past four years.
 It discusses the challenges that preparers have faced, and highlights areas for further improvement.

 ACCA identifies areas where the quality of reporting is stronger, including: